In this article we’re going to dive into the world of and check out your different options.

 BAM Softpack

-With excellent internal protection for your BAM Softpack saxophone is both compact and safe. featuring high-density polyurethane foam, the stylish
+With excellent internal protection for your instrument featuring high-density polyurethane foam, the stylish BAM Softpack saxophone case is both compact and safe.

-The interior features a small storage compartment and a space for the of the .
-It can be carried via a handle or .
+The interior features a small storage compartment and a space for the neck of the saxophone.
+It can be carried via a handle or shoulder strap.

 Image | Product | Features | Price |